Table of Contents

 - Arterial PO2 /FIO2 >300 mmHg

-2. 50-years-old patient with NO chronic illnesses, diagnosed with pancreatitis and admitted in the ICU for supportive treatment.
-A few days later, patient started to breath rapidly, his arterial PO2 /FIO2 is < 200 mmHg and chest x-ray shows bilateral diffuse pulmonary infiltrates, the most probable diagnosis is:
+2. A 50-year-old patient with NO chronic illnesses is diagnosed with pancreatitis and admitted in the ICU for supportive treatment.
+A few days later, the patient starts to breathe rapidly, his arterial PO2 /FIO2 is < 200 mmHg and chest x-ray shows bilateral diffuse pulmonary infiltrates.
+The most probable diagnosis is:

 - Cardiogenic pulmonary edema.

 - Diffuse alveolar hemorrhage.

 - Acute respiratory distress syndrome.